winblues/web/main/content/posts/joy-of-xfce-theming.md

 Of course, there are other ways to achieve similar results without using a bootable container model.
 - You can write shell scripts or Ansible playbooks and hope that they accurately capture changes to the system that are being made so that they can be undone in a reliable manner.
 Ignore configuration drift that occurs as software gets updated.
 - With [systemd-sysext(8)](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html), you can create a simple squashfs image of the root filesystem containing your theming changes for `/usr` and layer it on to the host filesystem.
 How these images are created, maintained, deployed and updated isn't fully fleshed out.
-- One can inscribe their custom theming as runes in an arcane and inscrutable functional language known only to the elders as N̸̘̏͑̕͝ỉ̶̠̏͝į̸̈́̂x̸͙̑̅̒.
+- One can inscribe their custom theming as runes in an arcane and inscrutable functional language known only to the elders as N̸̘̏͑̕͝į̸̈́̂x̸͙̑̅̒.

 In my opinion, none of the alternatives provide the same level of flexibility as writing a Containerfile nor provide the same level of safety and reliability by making it extremely difficult to bork your `/usr` directory.
 If the `/usr` directory somehow gets borked anyway, rolling back to the previously deployed container is just a reboot away.